Glycemic-Aware and Architecture-Agnostic Training Framework for Blood Glucose Forecasting in Type 1 Diabetes: Data

 \subsection{Data Preparation}

 The OhioT1DM dataset consists of 24 files from 12 patients, with two files per patient: one for training and one for testing \cite{marling2020ohiot1dm}.
 To avoid overfitting and to enable hyperparameter tuning, we further split the training file chronologically, using the first 80\% for training and the remaining 20\% for validation.
 The separate testing file is kept intact and used exclusively for final evaluation.
 For the AZT1D dataset \cite{khamesian2025azt1d}, which does not come pre‑partitioned, we applied a similar strategy: each patient’s data was split into 80\% for training and 20\% for testing, and then the training portion was again split into 80\% training and 20\% validation.

-In addition to CGM values, basal insulin, bolus insulin, and carbohydrate amounts, we crafted two additional features to enhance model performance.
-First, we computed the 200‑period moving average of CGM values to smooth short‑term fluctuations from meals, activity, or stress, allowing the model to focus on the long‑term trend relevant for predictions \cite{zheng2018feature, brockwell2002introduction}.
-This trend emphasis reduces overfitting to transient spikes or drops.
-Second, we assigned each CGM value a class label (hypoglycemia, normal, hyperglycemia) based on thresholds, as detailed in Section~\ref{sec:metholodogy}, helping the model recognize clinically important ranges.
-In total, six input features were used in a sliding‑window format (Figure~\ref{fig:sample_data_shape}).
+In addition to CGM values, basal insulin, bolus insulin, and carbohydrate amounts, we crafted two additional features.
+First, we computed a 200-point moving average of CGM values to capture longer-term glucose trends while reducing sensitivity to short-term fluctuations caused by meals, physical activity, or stress.
+Moving averages are commonly used in time-series forecasting to smooth noise and emphasize underlying trends, thereby improving predictive stability and generalization \cite{zheng2018feature, makridakis1994time}.
+With five-minute sampling, 200 points correspond to approximately 16–17 hours.
+We adopted this long-horizon window—analogous to the widely used 200-period moving average for trend extraction in noisy time series—to provide extended temporal context while keeping the input representation simple and without increasing architectural complexity.
+Second, we labeled each CGM value as hypoglycemic, normal, or hyperglycemic based on clinical thresholds (see Section~\ref{sec:metholodogy}) to help the model distinguish clinically critical regions.
+Overall, all six features were engineered during the data preprocessing stage and prepared as inputs to the model.